Lgbtq Counselling in Vancouver

 There is humour in the story, but there is also something deeply real underneath it: the emotional pull that can happen when who you are does not fully match who your family expects you to be.

-For many people who grew up in Asian families, that feeling is familiar.
+For many people who grew up in Asian or immigrant families, that feeling is familiar.

 For many people, understanding their sexuality or gender identity does not happen all at once.